argoproj/argo-cd/docs/user-guide/projects.md

 Keep in mind that `!*` is an invalid rule, since it doesn't make any sense to disallow everything.

+#### Restricting resource kinds

-Permitted destination K8s resource kinds are managed with the commands.
+Permitted destination K8s resource kinds are managed with these commands.
 Note that namespaced-scoped resources are restricted via a deny list, whereas cluster-scoped resources are restricted via allow list.